Zackattak01/AnimeTracker/README.md

 # Theme

-Dark theme only.
+Only dark theme is available at the moment.
 The dark theme in the app needs work, but its better than a light theme.